Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 - Auth.js v5 for App Router, OAuth2 / JWT.
 Default auth provider is Microsoft Entra ID.
 - Entra ID with MS Graph REST API, delegated API permissions.
 - Prisma ORM with SQLITE (default for quick start) / Azure SQL / Postgres providers.
   - Also tested with Drizzle ORM.
 However, it did not support Azure SQL, which I used to host my DB instance.
-So, I decided to keep Prisma.
+I decided to keep Prisma.
 - Server-side worker threads (Node.js worker_threads) to support loading optional user images in a non-blocking way.
-  - Server Actions have problems in handling multiple simultaneous mutations.
+  - I noticed that Server Actions have specific problems when they handle multiple simultaneous data fetching requests or database mutations.
+    - For instance, this is possible to make bulk querying of users from Entra ID and save data to cache such as database "all at once".
+    - However, there is no way to make bulk querying of multiple users' photos.
+These queries require separate fetch request per each user photo.
+    - Cloud services such as Azure Apps support limited amount of simultaneous fetching requests; this may cause timeouts https://github.com/nodejs/undici/issues/1531
+    - This may suspend new requests within the main thread causing delays even though all requests are made in parallel fetches.
+    - Using server side worker_threads in Next.js solves this problem efficiently.
+There are no undesired delays in the main thread.
   - They should not be used for making intensive parallel mutations because they tend to block the main thread despite of async processing.
   - I found it possible to use worker threads in Next.js.
 They are poorly documented, but working well.
 - Optional Azure Automation with Hybrid Worker to handle operations on local AD users.